 Just like exercising and eating right, sleep is a key part of a healthy lifestyle.
 If you suffer from a sleep disorder, it can have a lasting effect on your emotional and physical well-being.

-Insufficient sleep has been linked to a number of chronic diseases and conditions, including obesity, depression, diabetes and cardiovascular disease.
+Men, women and children of all ages can suffer from insufficient sleep, and it has been linked to a number of chronic diseases and conditions, including obesity, depression, diabetes, attention deficit hyperactivity disorder (ADHD) and cardiovascular disease.

-With more than 88 identified sleep disorders, and more than 70 million Americans affected by sleep disorders, it is important to know the signs:
+There are more than 88 identified sleep disorders, and more than 70 million Americans are affected by them, so it is important to know the signs:

 - Loud snoring